roberto-naharro/learn-react-flow/README.md

 ### Basic deck.gl - Add a map visualization with Deck.gl and integrate with current code

+Features:

+- Switch between diagram and map view using the toggle button.
+- Each Layer node connected to a Source node renders a Deck.gl GeoJsonLayer using the URL from the Source node.
+- Layers are rendered in the order of their vertical position in the diagram (topmost node is rendered in front).
+- Hovering over a geometry on the map shows a tooltip with its properties.

 ### Bonus - Support an intersection node

 ## Exercise progress record